nginxinc/ansible-role-nginx/SUPPORT.md

 ### Community Slack

-We have a community [Slack](https://nginxcommunity.slack.com/)!

-If you are not a member, click [here](https://community.nginx.org/joinslack) to sign up.
-(Let us know if the link does not seem to be working at <nginx-oss-community@f5.com>!)

-Once you join, check out the `#beginner-questions` and `nginx-users` channels :)
+We have a community [forum](https://community.nginx.org/)!
+If you have any questions and/or issues, try checking out the [`Troubleshooting`](https://community.nginx.org/c/troubleshooting/8) and [`How do I...?`](https://community.nginx.org/c/how-do-i/9) categories.
+Both fellow community members and NGINXers might be able to help you! :)

 ### Documentation